1. Where do I find all the relevant documents?

 10. What happens when my application is successful?

 You will receive a congratulatory email from the EFS Chair, containing your feedback from the assessors.
-A staff member from the Centre for Higher Education, Learning and Teaching (CHELT) will then upload your details onto the HEA and EFS websites.
+A staff member from the Centre for Learning and Teaching (CLT) will then upload your details onto the HEA and EFS websites.
 You should receive an email from the HEA within two weeks providing details of how you can download your certificate.

 11. What if I have further questions?